Zuhairkhan13/Zuhairkhan13/README.md

 - Worked on real-world data science projects
 - Hands-on experience with Pandas, NumPy, and visualization

-### 🧾 Ai Engineer – *Saylani Tech*
+### 🧾 Ai Engineer Intern – *Saylani Tech*
 🗓️ July 2025 – Present
 Selected for the AI Internship Program at Saylani Mass IT Training, focusing on real-world projects involving Machine Learning, Deep Learning, and Data Science.

-🔹 Working on AI model development, data preprocessing, and predictive analytics 🔹 Hands-on experience with Python, TensorFlow/PyTorch, and data visualization tools 🔹 Collaborating with a team to solve real-world problems using artificial intelligence
+-🔹 Working on AI model development, data preprocessing, and predictive analytics -🔹 Hands-on experience with Python, TensorFlow/PyTorch, and data visualization tools -🔹 Collaborating with a team to solve real-world problems using artificial intelligence

 Excited to expand my skills and contribute to impactful solutions in AI and data science.